Patching & the DMX Map

 Recommended profiles are profiles that work best with Slyyd.
 The Recommended profiles will always be 16bit xy profiles when available.
 Slyyd’s color engine works best with xy profiles, and 16bit profiles can produce smoother transitions.

-If it is necessary to use an RGB profile, make sure that color is set to “uncalibrated” on the fixture for best color matching.
+If it is necessary to use an RGB profile, make sure that color is set to “uncalibrated” on the fixture for best color matching, when available.

 Choose the number of fixtures to add to a project by tapping the + or - buttons on the right side of the profile, or by entering a value in the text field.
 Fixtures with different profiles, models, and manufacturers can be added at the same time by setting quantities on different profiles.
 Press the “Next” button in the upper right corner after the desired quantities are entered, which opens the Setup Fixtures screen.